armandsLa/ios-unity5-objc/README.md

 #endif
 }
 ```
-In `UnityAppController.h` you should find method with the same name, replace or update it with copied version.
+In `UnityAppController.h` you should find function with the same name, replace or update it with copied version.

 Next, copy the top part from `VuforiaNativeRendererController.mm`
 ```cpp